hantuzun/mhpl/README.md

 ## How Is It Developed?

-We've just replaced the English keywords in Clojure with Cuneiform counterparts.
+We've just replaced the English words in Clojure with Cuneiform counterparts.
 The following design decisions are made:
  * Cuneiforms are picked based on their legibility and unique looks rather than their meanings.
  * The Clojure characters such as parantheses and dashs are kept.
  * Arabic numerals are kept.